Calling Tech Writers: Guest Post on Tokyo Tech Lead!

 The Process

 Start by contacting me through DM (or reply to this email).
-We will discuss the the topic.
+We will discuss the topic.

 Once a topic is decided, the guest writer will work on a draft.

-Share the draft on a Google Doc (or another platform where I can leave comments and suggestions).
+Share the draft on a Google Doc or a draft on Substack.
 Some edits might be required.

-After the draft is done, I will try to publish it within 1-2 weeks.
+After the draft is done, we will discuss the schedule.

 Expectations

-Image Credit: Images should be credited.
-Also let me know if the images are AI-generated or made by yourself.
+Image Credit: Images should be credited if they are created by others.

-Article Structure: Articles should be structured in a readable manner such as using subheadings and bullet points.
+Article Structure: Articles should be structured in a readable manner, such as by using subheadings and bullet points.

-Promotions: Links to your own articles or products are ok but please refrain from having too many promotional links that impact reader experience.
+Promotions: Links to your articles or products are okay, but please refrain from having too many promotional links that impact the reader experience.

 Edge Cases